• About

 Final Thoughts

 I can’t wait to come back!
-With lovely, spacious rooms and plenty of ammenties to take advantage of, this hotel is at the top of my favorites list.
-Thanks again to the Honua Kai for a lovely stay!
+With lovely, spacious rooms and plenty of amenities to take advantage of, this hotel is at the top of my favorites list.

 Want a little more?
 Check out my video tour: